ki3l119/chess/README.md

 - `chess-client` - Web-based client application for displaying the chess UI.
 - `chess-shared-types` - Contains the types used by both server and client.

+For packages that require certain environment variables to be set, a`.env` file can be placed in the root directory of the repo.

 ## Building the Server

 The server is written in TypeScript with the NestJS framework.
 A PostgreSQL database is used to store information on the user accounts.